quentinprieels/TFE25-462-rnfoc-ofdm/INSTALLATION.md

 Note that the version of the UHD library may vary.

-See <https://files.ettus.com/manual/page_install.html#install_linux> for more details about UHD binary installation.

 ### Cloning the UHD repository

 You should also clone the [UHD repository](https://github.com/EttusResearch/uhd),